StevenMayher/432-2022/classes/class21/README.md

 3. If you had to guess, what percentage of American adults **have flown on a plane**?
 4. If you had to guess, what percentage of American adults **are vegan or vegetarian**?

 Part B: Now, **share** your responses with one or two people seated near you, and compare your responses to those of your colleague(s).
 Do you have similar responses?
 What should count as a "similar" response?
+If you have time, see if you can identify whether you used similar reasoning to get to your estimates.
+What information did you use?

 ## Materials for Today's Class